apache/druid/docs/ingestion/kinesis-ingestion.md

 You can use `parser` to read [`thrift`](../development/extensions-contrib/thrift.md) formats.

-### Tuning configuration
+### `tuningConfig`

+Specify tuning properties in a `tuningConfig` object at the top level of an ingestion spec.

-The following table outlines the `tuningConfig` configuration properties specific to Kinesis.
+The following table outlines the `tuningConfig` configuration properties specific to Amazon Kinesis.

-For configuration properties shared across all streaming ingestion methods, refer to [Supervisor tuning configuration](supervisor.md#tuning-configuration).
+For configuration properties shared across all supervisor-led ingestion, refer to the [supervisor `tuningConfig`](supervisor.md#tuningconfig).

 |Property|Type|Description|Required|Default|
 |--------|----|-----------|--------|-------|